pramodith/pramodith.github.io/_posts/2025-05-12-medical-definition-understanding.md

 1. 'word': The word whose definition is to be fetched
 2. 'api_key': The api key to authenticate the request

-In order to get a list of medical terms we use an [open source repo]( medical terms dataset from [here](https://github.com/glutanimate/wordlist-medicalterms-en/blob/master/wordlist.txt)) that's scraped medical terms from
+In order to get a list of medical terms we use an [open source repo](https://github.com/glutanimate/wordlist-medicalterms-en/blob/master/wordlist.txt) that's scraped medical terms from:

 * OpenMedSpel by e-MedTools
 * Raj&Co-Med-Spel-Chek by Rajasekharan N. of Raj&Co